 Before you can begin any research using human subjects, you need to complete the required human subjects training (most often for students in education this means completing the Social and Behavioral Research training module.
 While we strongly encourage you to complete the training upon entering the program, CITI training can be obtained at any point prior to submission of your IRB forms (see p.
 10 for details about accessing the training).
 After approval of the D1 and prior to any data collection, you must obtain WSU Institutional Review Board (IRB) approval to conduct your dissertation research involving human subjects.
 The IRB letter of approval must be submitted to your committee chair and the College of Education Office of Graduate Education before you commence data collection.
-You may submit a copy to the Office of Graduate Education when you receive the confirmation, but it must be submitted.
+You may submit a copy to the Office of Graduate Education when you receive the confirmation, but it must be submitted no later than when your Dissertation/Thesis Acceptance/Final Examination scheduling form is submitted.
 Failure to gain approval prior to data collection shall result in rejection of the final dissertation and prevent you from scheduling the final doctoral examination.